jacobaustin123/Titan/README.md

 ## Installation

-Detailed instructions can be found in the user wiki [here](https://github.com/ja3067/Loch/wiki/Set-Up) for downloading and building the Loch physics library.
+Detailed instructions can be found in the [user wiki](https://github.com/ja3067/Loch/wiki/Set-Up) for building and installing the Loch physics library.

 **Try a simple Loch physics simulation**